MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 ~~~
 Parameters:
-per_channel: If set to True, the quantizer will linearly dequantize for each channel in each initialized tensors in [n,c,h,w] format.
+per_channel: If set to True, the quantizer will linearly dequantize for each channel in initialized tensors for Conv operators in [n,c,h,w] format.
 By default this is set to True.

 nbits: number of bits to represent quantized values.
 Currently only 8 bits is supported.